-Holly Richards brings 25 years of experience at WSOC, including Pre-Kindergarten, Kindergarten, Grades 1-5, Early Childhood Teacher Preparation, and mentoring as a Regional WECAN Representative.
-Her seven years teaching
+Holly Richards brings 25 years of experience at WSOC, including Pre-Kindergarten, Kindergarten, Grades 1-5, Early Childhood and mentoring as a Regional WECAN Representative.
+Her years teaching Early

-Early Childhood Education classes at Saddleback and CSUF also support her work with young children and parents.
-She earned her B.A. in Child and Adolescent Development from California State University at Fullerton, her M.A. in Human Development with a focus on Leadership in Education from Pacific Oaks College, and her Certificate in Waldorf Education from Rudolf Steiner College.
+Childhood Education classes at Saddleback and CSUF since 2013 also support her work with young children and parents.
+She earned her B.A. in Child and Adolescent Development from California State University at Fullerton, her M.A. in Human Development with a focus on College, and her Certificate in Waldorf Education from Rudolf Steiner College.